vii33/TheWriter/README.md

 # TheWriter
 Python application that excerpts the output from your sound card.
+So you get the text from all speech of your speakers.
-I wrote this for a hearing impaired colleague of mine to he could follow are Skype Meetings better.
+I wrote this for a hearing impaired colleague of mine so that he could follow our Skype Meetings better.

 ## Demo